 Write your message in your own style, using the same words and terms you would use in face-to-face contact.
 In addition, pay attention to details that are unique to this client.

 Is it possible to simply copy and paste all feedback to the next client who follows the same module?
-Then your feedback is not personal enough.
+Then your feedback is not personal enough.'Impersonal' sentences are not wrong, as long as they are varied with personal ones.

 Focus on what goes well